-Stormwater Services Key Service Criteria Target Level of Service Measurement Current Performance Performance Target 2015/16-2017/18 Performance Target 2018/19-2024/25 Provide adequate Is there adequate Performance Mandatory Performance Measure 1: stormwater capacity. stormwater drainage? measure one (system and adequacy): a) The number of flooding events that occur in Council's systems.
-No target No target b) For each flooding event, the number of habitable floors affected (expressed per 1.000 properties connected to Council's stormwater systems) 5 for each event 5 for each event The system can contain and dispose of stormwater, without ponding or overflow.
-All new systems are designed with a minimum 10% AEP capacity, without ponding, and a minimum 2% AEP capacity, without inundation of dwellings.
+Stormwater Services Key Service Criteria Target Level of Service Measurement Current Performance Performance Target 2015/16-2017/18 Performance Target 2018/19-2024/25 Provide adequate Is there adequate Performance Mandatory Performance Measure 1: stormwater capacity.
+ServiceIs there adequate stormwater drainage?Performance measure one (system and adequacy):Mand a) The oct b) For ha 1.0The system can contain and dispose of stormwater, without ponding or overflow.All new minim pondin without a) The number of flooding events that occur in Council's systems.
+No target No target b) For each flooding event, the number of habitable floors affected (expressed per 1.000 properties connected to Council's stormwater systems) 5 for each event 5 for each event can contain and dispose of stormwater, without ponding All new systems are designed with a minimum 10% AEP capacity, without ponding, and a minimum 2% AEP capacity, without inundation of dwellings.
 Number of deficient designs found in any year.
-Nil Nil Dispose of Is the environment Performance measure two (discharge compliance): Mandatory Performance Measure 2: stormwater with the minimum environmental being harmed?
-Compliance with Council's resource consent of: ts for discharge fro m its stormwater system n neasured by the number impact. a) Abatement notices; Nil Nil b) Infringement notices;c) Enforcement orders; and Nil Nil Nil Nil Convictions received by Council in relation to those resource consents Nil Nil Fault Response Performance Mandatory Performance Measure 3: Times Measure three (fault response times): The median response time to attend a flooding event, measured from the time that Council receives notification to the time that service personnel reach the site.
+Nil Nil Dispose of Mandatory Performance Measure 2: being harmed? (discharge Compliance with Council's resource consent of: ts for discharge fro m its stormwater system n neasured by the number impact. compliance). a) Abatement notices; Nil Nil Nil Nil Nil Nil Convictions received by Council in relation to those resource consents Nil Nil Mandatory Performance Measure 3: limes (fault response times): The median response time to attend a flooding event, measured from the time that Council receives notification to the time that service personnel reach the site.
 1 hour 1 hour Customer Performance Mandatory Performance Measure 4: satisfaction measure four (customer satisfaction): The total number of complaints received by Council about the performance of the stormwater system, expressed per 1,000 properties connected to Council's stormwater system.
 5 5